Carroll Quigley (1910-1977) was a noted historian, polymath, and theorist of the evolution of civilizations.

-Quigley was born in Boston, where he attended school and planned to pursue a career in biochemistry.
-But he soon shifted to history, to which he brought an analytical, scientific approach.
-After receiving a B.A., M.A., and Ph.D in history from Harvard University, he taught at Princeton and Harvard.
-In 1941 Quigley joined the School of Foreign Service at Georgetown niversity, where he came to teach a highly regarded course, “Development of Civilization”.
+Born and raised in Boston, Quigley planned to pursue a career in biochemistry.
+But he soon shifted to history, to which he brought an analytical, scientific approach and a questing spirit.
+After receiving a B.A., M.A., and Ph.D in history from Harvard University,1 he taught at Princeton and Harvard.
+In 1941 Quigley joined the School of Foreign Service at Georgetown University, where he came to teach a highly regarded course, “Development of Civilization”.
 Continue reading »